njb-said/CombatStats-Docs/README.md

 ### Getting the plugin
 The plugin is (as of now) private, I am planning to release it on Spigot forums (resources section) in the near future.
 I am debating if I should make it premium only or public.
 I have put a lot of time and effort into the plugin.

+### Disclaimer
+The contents of this repository may change at any time.
+Furthermore it could include technical or typographical errors, I take no responsibility for any losses, damages or other issues that arise as a result of this documentation.
+However I will try to provide support where possible.